PopleZoo/BetterItemScan/README.md

 - made the calculating of scrap smarter, added braincells to the scanner
 - forced the calculator to go to school to become smarter
 - the calculator has been tutored
+- you can now only scan scrap items not just items with scrap values

 Bugs and errors?
 Head to the Lethal Company Discord -> Mod releases -> Better Item Scan